 G - acceptance

 - Hopefully your manuscript will now be accepted, and you are entering the last stages of the process.
-Your accepted manuscript should be sent to the publishers for typesetting, and you can get the proofs back very quickly (for some publishers).
+Your accepted manuscript should be sent to the publishers for copy-editing and typesetting, and you can get the proofs back very quickly (for some publishers).
 Most demand that the proofs are returned very quickly (often within 48 hours), and you should try to prioritise this if you can.
-If you can, please also send it to the co-authors.
+If you can, please also send the proofs to the co-authors.
 The more eyes the better at this stage for spotting errors.
 Don’t expect to be able to change a lot in the proof process, it’s really just for catching errors.
 Carefully check all figures, tables and legends.
 It’s not unknown that typesetters cause problems when they make proofs (tables can be disasters).
 A detailed section is provided in Part III on what to do once your manuscript is accepted.

 - If you (or a co-author) spot a fundamental error with your data or analyses at this point (or any of the other steps above), you should discuss it with all co-authors and decide what to do.
 It’s better to withdraw the manuscript now than to have to retract it later (see part IV).

 - If your manuscript is Rejected, take the comments of the reviewers on board.
 Think about it for a couple of days, and then set about revising the manuscript.
-However unfair you think the reviewers have been, there should be some important messages for you to consider carefully and discuss among the co-authors before going back to step 2 with the next journal on your list.
+However unfair you think the reviewers have been, there should be some important messages for you to consider carefully and discuss among the co-authors before going back to step A with the next journal on your list.
 More information to reflect on regarding a rejection is provided in a later section.

 The peer review process is not ideal, but it is worth remembering that it’s there to help improve your manuscript.
-The most prominent problems involve the time that the editorial team take to find reviewers and have them agree to complete reviews in a timely manor.
-In Figure 17.1, only four of the arrows are in the control of the authors, while at least 16 are within the editorial management process.
+The most prominent problems involve the time that the editorial team take to find reviewers and have them agree to complete reviews in a timely manner.
+In Figure 18.1, only 4 of the arrows are in the control of the authors, while at least 16 are within the editorial management process.
 Each one could be the source of your manuscript getting stuck.
 Throughout the process, you should be able to track the progress of your manuscript using the editorial management software online.
 More information on delays in the handling of manuscripts is provided in a later section.